What Is a Good GPA? High School and College Guide

 A 3.0 GPA sits at the national average and is acceptable for most colleges.
 It opens the door to thousands of schools, though it limits your chances at highly selective universities.

-Most high schools place students on the honour roll with a 3.5 GPA or higher per semester.
-Some schools use a lower cutoff of 3.0 for a standard honour roll.
+Most high schools place students on the honor roll with a 3.5 GPA or higher per semester.
+Some schools use a lower cutoff of 3.0 for a standard honor roll.

 Does GPA matter after college?